FuchsEDV/Thrixty/README.md

 * This tutorial neglects the possible need for absolute paths.
 	* Depending on your server configuration and your path to that 'index.html' you may find relative paths to be wrong.
-	* You absolutely need to know about relative and absolute paths anyway when dealing with websites.
+	* When dealing with websites you absolutely need to know about relative and absolute paths anyway.
 Please educate yourself, if you dont.

 ##### When encountering a problem, check the following points in the given order:
 * Read the [documentation](#9-documentation)...
 * Was "thrixty.js" found and loaded?   (path incorrect?; resource not accessible?)
 * Was "thrixty.css" found and loaded?  (path incorrect?; resource not accessible?)
-* Same with "thrixty_custom.css"?
+* Was "thrixty_custom.css" found and loaded if needed?
 * Was the div written properly?
 	* Properly labeled with class="thrixty"?
 	* Have you set the "tabindex"-attribute without using the same value multiple times?